Not present in United Kingdom

 On 21 April 2020, following the spread of the disease into northern France, new national measures came into effect to strengthen these protections further.
 The new measures include more stringent requirements, and are based on the earlier Protected Zone arrangements.
 Plane tree planting material, other than seeds, intended for planting must now have been grown throughout their lifetime in a pest-free area, i.e. an area free of C. platani.

 The new requirements apply to imports to the UK from Albania, Armenia, Switzerland, Turkey, and the United States and the EU-27.

 Visit the UK Government website for an explanation of the regulations applying to the importation of:

 - plants, seeds, cuttings or other planting material, or consult the Animal & Plant Health Agency; and

-- wood, timber and materials made of wood, or consult the Forestry Commission’s Plant Health Service.
+- wood, timber and materials made of wood, or contact the Forestry Commission's Plant Health Forestry team.